nosana-ci/workshop/assignments/web3-labs/Step-3.md

 npx hardhat run scripts/deploy.ts
 ```

-And you should get a deployed progam!
+And you should see your program being deployed!

 ```
 Lock with 0.001ETH and unlock timestamp 1681729208 deployed to 0xC279D9967FA0D3F9794a7CAa10B97a8Df35BA973